LogicEu/spxe/README.md

 ## Build Scripts

 You can find two build scripts in this repository.
-They do essentially the same; provide a basic compilation example and an easy way to compile source code and the examples given.
-They work very similarly and provide basically the same options.
+They do essentially the same; provide a basic compilation command giving an easy way to compile the examples, and an install command to make spxe.h easily available in your system.
+They work very similarly and provide the same options.
 These are some of the things you can do with them:

 Compile a specific example passed as command line argument: